sleijon1/aoc24/README.md

 - [ ] clean day 8
 - [ ] combine 9a 9b into one solution
 - [ ] make recursive version of d10
+- [ ] clean up d12 and look for alternative solution with less code